andrewlin808/andrewlin808.github.io/projects/manao-marketplace.md

 summary: "Manoa Marketplace is a web application developed for ICS 314, with the purpose of creating a portal for UHM students to buy/sell student-related goods and services."
 ---

-You can head to the [Github Project Page](https://github.com/manoa-market-place) to find out more about the Project
+You can head to the [Github Project Page](https://github.com/manoa-market-place) to find out more about the project.

+The [Manoa Marketplace github.io page](https://manoa-market-place.github.io/) provides documentation for the project.